Western Creek - Meander Valley Yoga

 3. What is the difference between your Classical Yoga classes and other types of Hatha Yoga?

-My classes are open to everyone, regardless of fitness level, age, body shape, background or belief.
+A good Yoga class is open to everyone, regardless of fitness level, age, body shape, background or belief.
 You don’t have to be a super bendy person to attend, or wear super cool clothing, nor do you have to be into meditation or chanting.
+Good Yoga is always adjusted to the student.
+Classes meet you at the level where you’re at and help you achieve your goals at your pace.
+Each path to Yoga is highly personal.

 4. What is the difference between Yoga and Qigong?